 - Family support service

-“To empower and enable boys aged 11-15 who have absent fathers or limited access to a supportive male role model, to become motivated, responsible, capable, resilient and emotionally competent to PREVENT them from becoming at risk of under achieving, offending, exclusion or dropping out of school.”
+“To empower and enable boys and young men aged 10-18 who have absent fathers or limited access to a supportive male role model, to become motivated, responsible, capable, resilient and emotionally competent to PREVENT them from becoming at risk of under achieving, offending, exclusion or dropping out of school.”

 “To raise awareness and understanding of the important role fathers play in the emotional, mental and educational development and well-being of boys.”